 Building brand recognition locally might be easier than you think.

-Ask the owner if they would be willing to display your art in their facility with no cost, just a plack on the frame that displays your name and a way for them to contact you.
+Ask the owner if they would be willing to display your art in their facility at no cost, just a plack on the frame that displays your name and a way for them to contact you.

 You can also tell the owner that if the piece sells in their facility, you will provide them with a percentage of the sale price.